It is now 10 years since the Activities Industry Mutual (AIM) first opened its doors for

-“Operators cannot provide activities without solid reliable insurance in place.
+“Operators cannot provide activities without solid reliable cover in place.
 As a member organisation, we can act in the interests of the sector as a whole and take a long term practical view.
 The sharing of technical knowledge and expertise makes sense and the community approach of AIM provides a platform that makes this possible for

 organisations of all sizes.
 We will continue to support members through our programme of seminars and conferences – something that we have been doing since we started.

 In addition to this there is a more obvious financial benefit for long term members in terms of the potential for rebates.
 Having been established for over 10 years AIM is now able to look back at previous years and, where possible, provides a distribution of surplus on contributions paid.
-This is unique to a mutual insurer and a reflection on the good safety and claims record of AIM members.”
+This is unique to a mutual and a reflection on the good safety and claims record of AIM members.”

 James Willis has a clear vision for AIM as it faces the opportunities and challenges of the next 10 years: